 Check Point Four: Watch Your Calendar for Scheduled Service

-If you have an annual service contract with Automatic Door Specialists, you’re well ahead of the curve.
+If you have an annual service contract with ADS Automatic Door Specialists, you’re well ahead of the curve.
 There will be a sticker on or near the door with a date of service.
-Put that on your own calendar or smartphone where you will be reminded when the date draws near.
+Put that on your calendar or smartphone where you will be reminded when the date draws near.
 If you don’t have this highly recommended tune-up plan, don’t feel bad; many homeowners are woefully neglectful of the garage door’s service needs.
 The fact that you’ve gotten this far in this blog indicates you take proper maintenance seriously.
-The next easy step, while you’re thinking about it, is to key in the following numbers on your mobile or landline: 858-266-9563.
-That’s us, ADS, and we stand by ready to answer your questions and share with you some good options for keeping your garage door running smoothly, reliably, and, most importantly, safely.
+The next easy step, while you’re thinking about it, is to key in the following numbers on your mobile or landline: 858-544-5757.
+That’s us, ADS Automatic Door Specialists, and we stand by ready to answer your questions and share with you some good options for keeping your garage door running smoothly, reliably, and most importantly, safely.